MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/share-model-driven-app.md

 - A Microsoft 365 user with Power Platform administrator rights or global admin rights must exist within the organization.
 [Learn how to assign Power Platform Administrator rights](/power-platform/admin/use-service-admin-role-manage-tenant).
 This provides the user with administrator rights over all environments.
 - The app sharer must have admin privileges to the specific environment (or be a Power Platform administrator).
 The app sharer must have a [security role](/power-platform/admin/security-roles-privileges) with equal or greater privileges than the security role they're assigning to the app and to other users.
 Usually, this takes the form of the app sharer having the Dataverse **System Administrator** or **System Customizer** security role.
 These roles can be assigned by Power Platform administrators (who have rights over all Dataverse environments).
 The system administrator and system customizer security roles are standard roles that exist within all Dataverse environments.
 - The user must exist as a user within the environment.
-It is not enough to simply be a Microsoft 365 user.
+It is not enough to only be a Microsoft 365 user.
 This is because all users in an environment are accounted for and described within tables in the environment.
 [Learn how to add a user to an environment](/power-platform/admin/add-users-to-environment)
 - The user must have the correct [license](/power-platform/admin/pricing-billing-skus) to be able to use the app.
 This may be assigned through a per app plan pass, a per user license, or a pay as you go license.

 Once the app sharing prerequisites are in place, you can [Share a model-driven app](#share-a-model-driven-app).

 ## Create a security role for your app

 Model-driven apps often contain custom tables and other custom configuration.
-It is important to first create a security role with the required level of permission for all the components used in your app.
+It is important to first create a security role with the required level of privilege for all the components used in your app.

 > [!NOTE]
 > This step can be skipped if existing roles grant access to the data in your app.